A1ice-Z/RealStore/shopping_website/README.md

 ## Running the project

 To run the project, you need to have Node 22 installed.
-Then navigate to the folder `shopping_website`.
+Clone the repository from git.
+Then navigate to the folder `shopping_website` by writing `cd shopping_website` in the terminal.

 Now you need to install some npm components.
-To do so, run the following commands in a terminal while inside the folder:
+To do so, run the following commands in a terminal while inside the mentioned folder:

 - `npm install`
 - `npm install react-icons`